KamilBartocha/knowledge-base/Google_cloud/readme.md

-# knowledge-base
+# Google cloud
-Repoository for keeping private knowledge notes.
+Repoository for keeping notes from cloud trainings.